What Is A PNP Transistor?

 Regarding the 3 terminals of the PNP transistor, the Emitter is an area used to provide charge carriers to the Collector through the Base region.
 The Collector region collects most of all charge providers given off from the Emitter.
 The Base region sets off and controls the number of current flows through the Emitter to Collector.
-Also, you might want to check the what is Bipolar Junction Transistor BJT and how does it work.

 The equivalent circuit of a PNP transistor is as shown in the figure listed below.

 What is the distinction between NPN and PNP transistors?